Ashwath-Shetty/Fraudulent-Transaction-detection/README.md

 why data folder is empty?
 <br><li>since i'm using github free version,it will not allow me to store the big file.
     <br><li> add the complete data inside data folder before training.

 How can i train the model?
-<br> clone the repository using https://github.com/Ashwath-Shetty/Fraudulent-Transaction-detection.git
+<br>step 1: clone the repository using https://github.com/Ashwath-Shetty/Fraudulent-Transaction-detection.git
+<br>step 2: add the data inside data folder and change the training file path to your path in the config file(which is inside src
+        folder).
-<br>step 1: go to command prompt and navigate to project folder(cd project/folder/path)
+<br>step 3: go to command prompt and navigate to the project folder(cd project/folder/path)
-<br>step 2: enter pip install - r requirements.txt
+<br>step 4: enter pip install - r requirements.txt
-<br>step 3 : navigate to src folder (cd path/src)
+<br>step 5 : navigate to src folder (cd path/src)
-<br>step 4: type python train.py and hit enter.
+<br>step 6: type python train.py and hit enter.
-<br>after training model will be saved in models folder and train, test data used for training will be stored in data folder.
+<br>after training model will be saved in models folder and train, test data used for training will be stored in the data folder.

 How to run the app on local host?
 <br><li>go to command prompt and navigate to project folder and enter streamlit run app.py